Alberto Milian

-Alberto Milian (born November 12, 1960) is an American lawyer and judge from Florida.
-He is a judge of the Eleventh Judicial Circuit Court of Florida.
+Alberto Milian (born November 12, 1960) is a Cuban-American soldier, lawyer and judge from Florida.
+He is a judge in the criminal division of the Eleventh Judicial Circuit Court of Florida.

-He won the primary election on August 26, 2014, and assumed office on January 6, 2015.
-His term expires on January 4, 2021.
+He won the primary election on August 26, 2014, receiving 57.9 percent of the vote, and assumed office on January 6, 2015.
+He was re-elected in 2020; his term expires on January 5, 2027.

-Elections

-2014

-Milian ran for election to the Eleventh Circuit Court.

-Primary: He was elected in the primary on August 26, 2014, receiving 57.9 percent of the vote.

-He competed against Mary C. Gomez.
+Milian is the son of celebrated Cuban journalist Emilio Milian.

 Education

 Milian earned his Bachelor of Arts in public administration from Florida International University in 1983 and his Juris Doctor from the Florida State University College of Law.

-Military career
+Military Service

-Milian served in the United States Army Reserve from 1980 to 1998.
-He graduated from the U.S. Army Parachutist and Officer Candidate School in 1981.
-Milian is a veteran of two wars: Operation Just Cause (Panama) and Operation Desert Storm (Persian Gulf War).